publiccodenet/publiccode.net/staff/index.md

 # Our staff

 We're a multidisciplinary team with years of experience in government digital transformation, open source and building collaborative networks.
-[Read more about how roles are structured](https://about.publiccode.net/organization/staff.html).

 ![photo of Ben Cervey](../brand-assets/ben.jpg)
 [Ben Cerveny](ben-bio.md), President